How the viral-clip picker chooses what to keep

 Does Clip Studio cost anything per clip?

 No. Whisper transcription runs locally, the AI clip picker runs against the cloud chat API (~$0.01 of cloud call per extraction job regardless of how many clips you produce), and rendering uses FFmpeg locally.
-The only billable parts of ViralMint are the optional paid AI voice (gpt-4o-mini-tts), AI music (Lyria 3 Pro), and AI video clips (Sora 2 Pro / Veo 3.1 / etc.) — none of which Clip Studio uses.
+The only billable parts of ViralMint are the optional paid AI voice (Gemini 3.1 Flash TTS), AI music (Lyria 3 Pro), and AI video clips (Sora 2 Pro / Veo 3.1 / etc.) — none of which Clip Studio uses.

 Can I extract clips from a YouTube URL I don't own?